|

 Fire" is slow, grasping and intense reading about one

-the book, I felt exhausted, as if I had spent the summer running from
+book, I felt exhausted, as if I had spent the summer running from one

-dirt, and grime seems to jump off the pages and onto the reader.
-At
+grime seems to jump off the pages and onto the reader.
+At other times I

-other times I was lost & confused, especially when it came to the
+was lost & confused, especially when it came to the technical issues

 tradition, they're not true smokejumpers until they actually jump a